top of page

 Electrode wiring

 The electrode arm pivots inside a Delrin block mounted on top of the brass plate.
-The - electrode (return) is a brass plate that the mosfet drains are bolted into, minimising return path resistance and inductance.
+The - electrode (return) is a brass plate that the mosfet drains are bolted into, minimising return path R and L.

 EMC